iotaledger/iota-wiki/internal/participate/support-the-network/become-a-node-operator.md

 ---
-title: Node Operator Guide
+title: Become a Node Operator
 description: Running a node is the best way to use IOTA.
 This topic provides a checklist of steps for running a reliable node.
 image: /img/participate/banner/banner_node_operator.png
 ---

-# Node Operator Guide
+# Become a Node Operator

 ![Node Operator](/img/participate/banner/banner_node_operator.png)